sowji-glitch/InfernoCast-AI/README.md

 ```

 #### 4. Launch the Demo
 Open and run the Multimodal_analysis.ipynb notebook in a Jupyter environment.
 The notebook is designed to be run from top to bottom.
+You can also open it in VSCode and execute it from there
 ```
 # Opens interactive notebook demonstrating all multimodal capabilities
 jupyter notebook Multimodal_analysis_v1.ipynb